 Note: A CPU is a Central Processing Unit.
 All computers have a CPU.
-You can think of it like the brains of the computer.
+You can think of it as the brains of the computer.
 Meanwhile, a GPU is a Graphics Processing Unit.
-High end gaming computers use GPUs.
+High-end gaming computers use GPUs.
 They’re more powerful than CPUs and are needed to display the high-quality images used in modern PC games.
 GPUs can mine for efficiently than CPUs.

 In-Browser Mining and Charity